-During and Following the Retrospective
+During the Retrospective

 It is important that you actively participate and engage team members in the discussion during the retrospective.
 Take an active role in analyzing the survey results and working with your team to identify impediments and opportunities for improvement, as you develop your growth plan.
 Help to create a safe environment for open, honest conversation and don’t forget to celebrate success!